Azure/azure-sdk-for-net/sdk/schemaregistry/Microsoft.Azure.Data.SchemaRegistry.JsonSchema/README.md

 var employee = new Employee { Age = 42, Name = "Caketown" };
 EventData eventData = (EventData)await serializer.SerializeAsync(employee, messageType: typeof(EventData));

-// the schema Id will be included as a parameter of the content type Console.WriteLine(eventData.ContentType);
+// The schema Id will be included as a parameter of the content type Console.WriteLine(eventData.ContentType);

-// the serialized JSON data will be stored in the EventBody Console.WriteLine(eventData.EventBody);
+// The serialized JSON data will be stored in the EventBody Console.WriteLine(eventData.EventBody);

-// construct a publisher and publish the events to our event hub var fullyQualifiedNamespace = "<< FULLY-QUALIFIED EVENT HUBS NAMESPACE (like something.servicebus.windows.net) >>";
+// Construct a publisher and publish the events to our event hub var fullyQualifiedNamespace = "<< FULLY-QUALIFIED EVENT HUBS NAMESPACE (like something.servicebus.windows.net) >>";
 var eventHubName = "<< NAME OF THE EVENT HUB >>";
 var credential = new DefaultAzureCredential();
+// It is recommended that you cache the Event Hubs clients for the lifetime of your
+// application, closing or disposing when application ends.
+This example disposes
+// after the immediate scope for simplicity.

 await using var producer = new EventHubProducerClient(fullyQualifiedNamespace, eventHubName, credential);
 await producer.SendAsync(new EventData[] { eventData });
 ```